 In too many fields, from business to government efforts like transportation planning and the transition to clean energy, officials make decisions that impact communities of color without those communities being fully present and involved.

-In addition, our nation’s larger economy and ability to accomplish our national goals also suffer when people of color are excluded from decision-making: Research clearly shows that, as Scientific American put it, diversity leads to “better decision making and problem solving.”
+Our nation’s economy and ability to accomplish our national goals also suffer when people of color are excluded from decision-making: Research clearly shows that, as Scientific American put it, diversity leads to “better decision making and problem solving.”
 The financial crisis of 2008 painfully illustrated this.
-Unscrupulous lenders preyed on communities of color, but – despite warnings from Greenlining and others — regulators missed the signals and the disconnected Federal Reserve failed to act.
-The devastation that communities of color felt first and worst soon rippled through the whole economy.
+Unscrupulous lenders preyed on communities of color, but—despite warnings from Greenlining and others—regulators missed the signals and the disconnected Federal Reserve failed to act.
+This is no longer acceptable.

 - Corporate America: Through research and advocacy, we push leading companies in industries such as banking, health, the environment, energy, technology, and telecommunications to pursue diversity and inclusion in their workforces and supply chains.
 We examine the diversity of corporate boards and workforces, identify opportunities for growth and advocate for greater inclusion.
 Our regular analyses of corporate supplier diversity have become the gold standard in the field.
 By publishing data and meeting regularly with companies to track their efforts and show areas of potential improvement, we have helped to open up billions of dollars in contracts to diverse small businesses.
 We will keep pushing until businesses owned by people of color truly compete on a level playing field with the rest of the business community.